FIOpwK/AWSMachineLearning/README.md

 ### ML Task: Supervised
 ### Model:
 ### Data: (toolmark images, data reduction algorithms, product recommendations)
+### Overview statement of machine learning problem
+    This machine learning project wants to know if there is a relationship of product recommendations for tools that have a lesser degree of toolmark difference that other tools with toolmarks.

+    Does it make sense to ask: "If this tool has a lesser degree of difference in toolmarks, will it get more recommendations?"
+    Or maybe we can say: "Predict the number of recommendations for a tool"

+    We feed our model this prediction
+    We have labeled data

+    We don't assume that because a tool as a specific or unique toolmarking that it will get more recommendations, rather we want to predict if the toolmark variation from tool to tool increases, will the recommendations start to decrees.

+    The decrease in recommendations is not relative to the toolmark it-self The toolmark does not influence the recommendation it-self

+    However,...
+It is our goal to see:
+        "Given a tool has "greater" variations in its toolmarkings
+            - Can we predict the number of recommendations for that tool "

+        "Given a tool has "fewer" variations in its toolmarkings
+            - Can we predict the number of recommendations for that tool also "

+Example:
+    if a Hammer (in general sense) is produced that:
+        1: has a toolmark (From manufacturing methods)
+        2: has a 'low' variation of difference in this marking 'per tool'

+    predict # or level of Recommendation (in general sense) for this product will be:
+        1: high
+        2: low

+    So:
+        Hammer: variation of difference = 0
+        Recommendation: high

+        vs

+        Hammer: variation of difference = 1
+        Recommendation: low

+        this is does not assume because the variation is high that it will get low recommendations, only that we predict recommendations will not be high

+        this also does not assume that because variation is low that it will get high recommendation, only that we predict recommendations will not be low

+        this also does not assume that because recommendations are in fact high, variation is the cause in any sense, only that we predict high recommendations because we have samples of data to make projections with to conduct a study.

+        this study does assume that data reduction algorithms influence the level of variation, and wager to one side (manufacturing method) more than the other due to level of acceptance in difference from the toolmark examiner community.

+    Our graph data contains (degree of difference in toolmarks (for specific tool?)) and (the number of recommendations (for specific tool?))

 ### Analysis of Toolmarks
 bagofworks = [toolsmarks,